OrdnanceSurvey/osdatahub/README.md

 ## Downloads API

 If you'd like to download an entire dataset instead of querying the API on demand, the OS Data Hub has the [Downloads API](https://osdatahub.os.uk/docs/downloads/technicalSpecification).
-This API allows you to search,m explore, and download both [Open Data Products](https://osdatahub.os.uk/downloads/open) (e.g. OS Open Rivers, Boundary-Line, and a 1:250,000 scale colour raster of Great Britain) and Premium Data Packages using Python.
+This API allows you to search, explore, and download both [Open Data Products](https://osdatahub.os.uk/downloads/open) (e.g. OS Open Rivers, Boundary-Line, and a 1:250,000 scale colour raster of Great Britain) and Premium Data Packages using Python.

 It is possible to download Open Data products without an API key, but the Premium Data Packages require you to have